TyrangYang/TyrangYang_blog/content/posts/css.md

 `padding: 20px 10px 20px 10px;`

+or specify top-bottom and left-right

+`padding: 20px 10px;`

 ### Margin

 `margin` controls the amount of space between an element's border and surrounding elements.